WeareJH/wf2/readme.md

     -v               Sets the level of verbosity

 OPTIONS:
-        --cwd <cwd>    Sets the CWD for all docker commands --php <php>    choose 7.1 or 7.2 [possible values: 7.1, 7.2]
+        --config <config>    path to a wf2.yml config file --cwd <cwd>          Sets the CWD for all docker commands --php <php>          choose 7.1 or 7.2 [possible values: 7.1, 7.2]

 SUBCOMMANDS:
     db-dump      Dump the current database to dump.sql db-import    Import a DB file
-    down         Take down containers & delete everything eject        Dump all files into the local directory for manual running exec         Execute commands in the PHP container
+    doctor       Try to fix common issues with a recipe down         Take down containers & delete everything eject        Dump all files into the local directory for manual running exec         Execute commands in the PHP container